algosup/2022-2023-project-5-algorithmics-Team-3/specs/technical/technical-specifications.md

 For the algorithm, the input is a CSV file filed with the following information:

 - The formula
 - The wine ID
 - The capacity
 <!-- --------------------------- Syntax example ---------------------------- -->
-All of these information will be filled by the customer in a web interface we have developed internally to facilitate the use of our algorithm for our client.
+All of these information will be filled by the customer in a user interface we have developed internally to facilitate the use of our algorithm for our client.

 - **Output**